DaffodilEgg8636/ArcadeDSL/README.md

 # Arcade DSL UI Builder

-## This branch contains currently developped and not tested code.
+## This branch contains code under development.
 THIS README MIGHT NOT BE UP TO DATE

 **Important**: This project is still under development and isn’t fully tested.
 I don’t recommend using this if you’re unexperienced.
 You will soon find a full documentation in this repository.